 Sophie believes it is essential for academics to disseminate their research to a wide audience, and primarily in the countries they study.
 With this idea in mind, she has oriented her efforts towards the publication of original scholarship addressing both a general and academic audience within and outside of Malaysia.
 She is the editor of a series “Malaysian Politics and People”: the first volume Misplaced Democracy was released in 2014, the second volume Illusions of democracy was published in 2017 and re-published in 2018 by Amsterdam University Press.
 The third volume of the series Minorities Matter released on 4th May 2019, see here for more information.

 Sophie has made considerable efforts to give visibility to Malaysian Studies by publishing in both international academic and non-academic outlets, she contributes to publications such as New Mandala, Le Monde, Libération, Mediapart...etc.

 Sophie has also started to develop several documentary projects with French production companies, including a series on the Arts and Politics.
 Her first film 9/43 featured the Malaysian cartoonist Zunar and was selected among the 25 best movies of the French short-film festival ‘Infracourt’ in 2016.

-Expertise and risk-analysis for private and public entities, and government agencies.
+In 2021, Sophie founded SoCo a political consulting firm based in Kuala Lumpur and specialised in Expertise, Education and Advice for private and public entities, and government agencies.
 For all enquiries please send an email to firstname.lastname@example.org .